yuekai/tinygpt/README.md

 # tinygpt (all lowercase)

-tinygpt trains a transfomer-based language model on the [TinyStories dataset](https://huggingface.co/datasets/roneneldan/TinyStories).
+Pretrain a transfomer model on the [TinyStories dataset](https://huggingface.co/datasets/roneneldan/TinyStories).
+The architecture is similar to that of [GPT-2](https://huggingface.co/openai-community/gpt2).
 It is intended as a teaching resource, so most things are implemented from scratch with minimal abstractions.

 `tinystories.py` downloads the dataset, tokenizes it with Eleuther AI's GPT-Neo-125M tokenizer, and saves it in shards of 100M tokens per shard in the `tinystories` directory.
 There are 474M tokens in the TinyStories sdataset.